10 Best Convertible Car Seats Reviewed for Safety & Protection in 2018

 Keep in mind that every car seat you will find will have specific height and weight requirements.
 Many rear-facing car seats will have a maximum weight of 20 pounds.
 In this case, do not continue using this seat if your child weighs more than that.
 There are rear-facing convertible seats that will usually support children that weigh up to 30 or 35 pounds.
 Always check the individual model, however, to see if it will support your child.

 Front Facing Car Seats

-The other broad category of car seats are front facing car seats, meaning the child is facing towards the front of the car.
-Children who have outgrown all rear facing car seats should use front facing seats.
+The other broad category of car seats is front facing car seats, meaning the child is facing towards the front of the car.
+Children who have outgrown all rear-facing car seats should use the front-facing seats.
 Children should weigh a minimum of 20 pounds and should be able to pull themselves up.
 This proves the child is more developed and better equipped to handle being in a car accident facing forward.
 These seats should still be very secure and feature a full harness that sits across the child’s chest.

 What types of forward facing seats are there?

 You may decide you just want to get a forward facing car seat, but there are other options.
 Convertible or 3-in-1 models are very popular these days, as they convert from a car seat to a high back booster seat, to a backless booster seat.
 While you do not have to buy a convertible model, it is typically a much more convenient option for parents, especially since children are growing so quickly at this age.
 With a convertible seat, you can use the same seat with your child until they are finally ready to just use a regular seat belt.
 These seats are just as safe as non-convertible models, although they can tend to be larger and heavier, so traveling with them or moving them between multiple cars can sometimes be a bit of a hassle.

 Q. What is LATCH?